 Happily Linda has found more time to devote to painting in recent years.
 She stepped up her commitment with a highly successful Edinburgh Festival Fringe solo show, followed by two gallery group shows.
 She was invited to return to Edinburgh the following year with a spring gallery solo show, also exhibiting at Pittenweem Arts Festival in late summer.
 The following year Linda had a feature show at a Borders gallery, and returned to exhibit at Pittenweem Festival.
 She was one of four artists selected by a Borders Gallery for their stand at the Borders Art Fair.

 The Pandemic and some surgery created an impasse, artwise!
-But 2022 will see Linda with new work - Gallery info to follow here and on Instagram.
+But 2023 there will be new work - Gallery info to follow here and on Instagram.: linda.pettie.art